Home

 Per Serving: 423 Calories; 19g Fat (46.9% calories from fat); 12g Protein; 36g Carbohydrate; 2g Dietary Fiber; 0mg Cholesterol; 945mg Sodium.

-Fantastic vegan entree with hints of Thai flavors.
+Fantastic dinner with hints of Thai flavors.
 Really tasty.

-1. Put coconut milk, milk, peanut butter, soy sauce, lemon-grass, brown sugar, and crushed red pepper, if using, into food processor or blender; puree until smooth.
+1. Pour coconut milk, milk, peanut butter, soy sauce, lemon-grass, brown sugar, and crushed red pepper, if using, into food processor or blender; puree until smooth.

-2. Heat oil in wok or skillet over medium-high heat.
-Add tempeh, bell pepper, snow peas, and scallions.
+2. Place a wok or non-stick skillet over medium-high heat with 1/4 cup veggie broth.
+When broth is hot, add tempeh, bell pepper, snow peas, and scallions.
 Stir-fry 5 minutes, or until vegetables are crisp-tender.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.

 3. Reduce heat to medium.
 Add pureed mixture, and cook 5 minutes more, or until sauce thickens.
 Stir in lime juice.
 Garnish with peanuts; serve.